Combined Pill: The FPA Guide

 • sudden problems with your speech or eyesight

 • Medicines called enzyme-inducers may make the pill less effective.
-These include some medicines used to treat epilepsy, migraine, HIV and TB.
-It also includes the herbal medicine St John’s Wort.
+These include some medicines used to treat epilepsy, migraine, HIV and TB

-• If you take any medicines that may affect the pill, talk to your healthcare professional.
-Consider changing to contraception that won’t be affected by the medicines you’re taking.
+If you take any medicines that may affect the pill, talk to your healthcare professional.
+Consider changing to contraception that won’t be affected by the medicines you’re taking, such as the hormonal IUD, copper IUD or injection.

 You won’t have your usual periods.
 The pill stops you from releasing an egg each month.
 It also stops the lining of the womb getting thicker each month.
 So your body doesn’t need periods while you’re on the pill.